STAMP-project/descartes-amplification-experiments/validation/Funcon4J/observations/methods/1/0/report.md

-When the body of the method `compare` with signature `(Lfuncons/values/Variable;Lfuncons/values/Variable;)I` declared in the class [`funcons.helper.RascalValueComperator`](https://github.com/manuelleduc/Funcon4J/blob/9d2e32824daee71b895f0d9fa6091ed4de8e1513/language/src/main/java/funcons/helper/RascalValueComperator.java) was  replaced by  `return 1;` . however,  [`tests.reference.exprs.BoolLogicAlgTest.testGreater`](https://github.com/manuelleduc/Funcon4J/blob/9d2e32824daee71b895f0d9fa6091ed4de8e1513/language/src/test/java/tests/reference/exprs/BoolLogicAlgTest.java) does not fail.
+The body of the method [`funcons.helper.RascalValueComperator.compare(funcons.values.Variable,funcons.values.Variable)`](https://github.com/manuelleduc/Funcon4J/blob/9d2e32824daee71b895f0d9fa6091ed4de8e1513/language/src/main/java/funcons/helper/RascalValueComperator.java#L78) was  replaced by  `return 1;`
+yet,  [`tests.reference.exprs.BoolLogicAlgTest.testGreater`](https://github.com/manuelleduc/Funcon4J/blob/9d2e32824daee71b895f0d9fa6091ed4de8e1513/language/src/test/java/tests/reference/exprs/BoolLogicAlgTest.java) did not fail.

 It is possible to observe a difference between the program state when the transformed method is executed and the program state when the original method is executed.
 This difference is observed right after the method invocation but not from from the top level code of any test.